noamross/esaprog/esa_corpus_compare.md

 the study of species interactions.

-[^1]: "pollinia" is a stand-in for all pollination-related words here, as I applied [stemming](http://en.wikipedia.org/wiki/Stemming) to the txt.
+[^1]: "pollinia" is a stand-in for all pollination-related words here, as I applied [stemming](http://en.wikipedia.org/wiki/Stemming) to the text.

 These are the biggest *changes*, but have the *big themes* changed?
 The plot below is similar, but instead of plotting the words with the greatest absolute